zealousweb/user-registration-using-contact-form-7/readme.txt

 Contributors: zealopensource
 Donate Link: http://www.zealousweb.net/payment/
-Tags: user registration, user login, forgot password, reset password, WordPress, contact form 7, CF7 User Registration, user Registration cf7, user login cf7
-Requires at least: 3.5
+Tags: user registration, user login, forgot password, contact form 7 Requires at least: 3.5
-Tested up to:  6.0.1
+Tested up to:  6.5
-Stable tag: 1.2
+Stable tag: 2.0
 Requires PHP: 5.6
 License: GPLv3 or later License
-Version: 1.2
+Version: 2.0
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

+User Registration Using Contact Form 7 plugin provides the feature to register the user to the website.

 == Description ==

 User Registration Using Contact Form 7 plugin provides the feature to register the user to the website.
 By using this plugin, it becomes easy to create the registration or sign up form by selecting the fields for username and Email Id.
 The plugin allows the admins to view the list of registered users and set their roles efficiently.

 = Features of User Registration Using Contact Form 7 =
+* Advanced Custom Field Mapping: Create advanced custom fields for user profiles, with only text and textarea options, and map them to corresponding Contact Form 7 fields.
+This allows for a more personalized user experience.
+* Social Sign Up : Enable users to sign up in using popular social media platforms such as Facebook.
+* Option to include the login URL in the email.
 * Users can register to the site using the Contact Form 7 plugin.
 * Option to view the list of the users who have been registered to the site.
 * Option to set the User Role for the registered users.
 * Option to select the Username and email field for the registration.